Translate this page:

 Our Tip: Pay attention, if you bought the property with someone else (spouse, kids,…), everybody needs to do one filling for the taxes!

 Our Tip: Take advantage of our network and get your filling done by someone on the ground.

 The insurance should be around 0.05% of the price of your property.

-Our Tip: Many insurance brokers in Spain speak foreign languages, find one speaking your mother tongue.
-Ask us if needed.
+Our Tip: Many insurance brokers in Spain speak foreign languages.
+Ask a quote from our home insurance partner in Spain.

 If your apartment in Barcelona is empty, you’ll have a few charges just to have accounts open and running: